 What to do other than Skiing

 What I like about summer skiing in Saas-Fee is you get the best of both worlds from one resort.
 You can ski early in the morning and then have the afternoon to explore other outdoor activities that are available.

-You are definitely spoilt for choice in the glacier village of Saas-Fee, from your usual hiking, biking, golfing, and swimming.
-As well as amazing adventures like glacier trekking, via Ferrata or take a thrilling ride on the feeblitz toboggan run.
+You are definitely spoilt for choice in the glacier village of Saas-Fee, from your usual hiking, biking, golfing and swimming.
+As well as amazing adventures like glacier trekking, via Ferrata or taking a thrilling ride on the feeblitz toboggan run.

 Or you can just relax and breathe in the fresh mountain air and indulge in traditional Swiss food and wine.
 All are definitely a great option in my eyes.